~ 13 MIN READ

 9. Thomas Friedman

 Thomas Friedman is three-time Pulitzer Prize winner and New York Times columnist.
-He has written six books, focusing primarily about environmentalism, globalization, and foreign and domestic policy.
+He has written seven books, focusing primarily on environmentalism, globalization, and foreign and domestic policy.
 While Friedman isn’t a business strategist, strictly speaking, he has drawn parallels between policy and international business in his writing and his ideas are certainly valuable.
 Find out more about Thomas Friedman in this profile from The New Yorker.

 10. Malcolm Gladwell